Body Surface Area Calculator - Estimate Your BSA Free BSA Calculator

 Body Surface Area Calculator - Guide

-Body surface area (BSA) is the measured or calculated total area of the outer surface of the human body.
-Expressed in square metres (m²), BSA is a key parameter in clinical medicine used for drug dosing (especially chemotherapy), calculating cardiac index, determining burn severity, and estimating renal clearance.
+Body surface area (BSA) is the measured or calculated total area of the outer surface of the human body, expressed in square metres (m²).
+BSA is a critically important parameter in clinical medicine used for drug dosing (especially chemotherapy and other weight-sensitive medications), calculating cardiac index, determining burn severity, estimating renal clearance, and adjusting fluid replacement therapy.

 BSA = 0.007184 × H0.725 × W0.425